dclw29/DSFU-Net/README.md

 The bulk of scripts needed for dataset generation are in /dataset_generation/, though the prepare_lmdb_input in /main/ is also needed.
 The main scripts of interest are the GenerateTrainingData, which differ as follows:

-(1) GenerateTrainingData - the main dataset generation method (see paper for details) which pulls molecules from the meta_library files and uses parameters in the CorrelationGeneration folder to generate data.
+(1) GenerateTrainingData - the main dataset generation method (see paper for details) which pulls molecules from the meta_library files and uses the SRO parameters in the CorrelationGeneration folder to generate data.
+The lists of SRO parameters were obtained from Monte Carlo simulations.

-(2) Tetragonal_DampedOscillator - as above, but puts a damped oscillator on the SRO generation
+(2) Tetragonal_DampedOscillator - as above, but uses a damped oscillator function to produce the SRO parameters instead of the Monte Carlo approach, on a tetragonal lattice

-(3) Hexagonal - generate patterns on a hexagonal grid
+(3) Hexagonal_DampedOscillator - as in (2) but on a hexagonal lattice

 The workflow discussed in the Methods of our paper involving this generation is all automated.
 The only changes you should have to make are: